 World Events

-- George HW Bush is inaugurated as president in January, promises tax cuts as his priority.
+- George W. Bush is inaugurated as president in January, promises tax cuts as his priority.
+He establishes the Office of Homeland Security.

 - Almost 3,000 are killed in the 9/11 attacks at the World Trade Towers (which collapse), the Pentagon and rural Pennsylvania when terrorists take control of US airliners in suicide missions.